jlauemoeller/enzyme/README.md

 ## Overview

 Enzyme lets you precisely locate and transform data deep within Elixir data structures using an intuitive path syntax.
-Rather than manually traversing nested maps and lists, you can extract or modify specific values with indexing, slicing, wildcards, filters, and prisms.
-The library even converts data between different representations on the fly making it ideal for processing JSON API responses,configuration files, or working with complex text fixtures.
+Rather than manually traversing nested maps and lists, you can extract or modify specific values with indexing, slicing, wildcards, and filters.
+The library even converts data between different representations on the fly making it ideal for processing JSON API responses, configuration files, or working with complex text fixtures.
 Enzyme implements functional lenses under the hood, but no lens theory knowledge is required to use it effectively.

 ## Example